mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Murexian Poison.**_ All Murexian Poison damage and conditions dealt by the beholder treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to Murexian Poisons.
 Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poison, and targets with Murexian Poison immunity automatically succeed on such saving throws.

-_**Venom Surge.**_ If another creature comes into direct contact with the beholder's body (including as part of the beholder's Bite attack), they must succeed on a DC 18 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
+_**Venom Surge.**_ If another creature comes into direct contact with the beholder's body (including as part of the beholder's Bite attack), they must succeed on a DC 17 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
 A Poisoned creature no longer in direct contact with the beholder can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

-Additionally, a creature that is already Poisoned by murex and fails this saving throw instead suffers one level of Exhaustion.
-A creature cannot have more than one level of Exhaustion at a time caused by the Venom Surge trait from the same murexian creature.
+If a creature that is already Poisoned by murex fails this saving throw from new skin contact, it gains 1 Exhaustion level.

 #### Actions